shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 Each player has a Rest zone, where their creatures go to rest between battles.

-Whenever a creature gets put in your hand or your army, all of its values reset to 0.

 # Values

 Values show the state of a creature.
-Some values are printed on the card, like the Rest value.
-Many other values are not printed on the card, such as bonus power.
-These are called “state values”.
-By default, all state values are 0.
-Most state values serve a specific function and have mechanics tied to them, but that is not a requirement.
-State values can only be positive, ranging from 0 to positive infinity.
-Some state values are beneficial, like bonus power.
-These are called “good values”.
-Some state values are harmful, like damage.
-These are called “bad values”.

-Often these are tracked with physical counters, much like +1/+1 counters in MtG.
+All values start at 0 and reset to 0.
+Values can’t be negative.
+“Good values” are beneficial, like bonus power.
+“Bad values” are harmful, like damage.
+A creature “has” a value if that value is greater than 0.

+It’s recommend to use something like dice or a tracking app to keep track of each creature’s values.

 Common values:

 -   Exhaustion value.
-After battling, each creature’s exhaustion value increases.
-While a creature’s exhaustion value is greater than 0, it cant be added to your army.
+After battling, each creature’s exhaustion value increases by its rest cost.
+While a creature has an exhaustion value, it can’t return to your army.
 A resting creature’s exhaustion value decreases by 1 at the end of each round.
 -   Bonus Power value.
 This is added to a creature’s base power and biome mods to get their total power.
 Note that total power isn’t a value, because it is calculated, not tracked.
 -   Damage value.
 This represents the amount of damage this creature has taken.
-This is subtracted from a creature’s power base/mods/values to get their total power.
-If a creature’s damage value is equal to or greater than their base power, they are “wounded”.
-A wounded creature doesn’t contribute their power to the combined total in the finale, and can’t join fights.
+If a creature’s damage value is equal to or greater than their base power, they are “downed”.
+A downed creature doesn’t contribute their power to the combined total in the finale, and can’t join fights.
 -   Stun value.
-If a creature’s stun value is 1 or more, they are stunned: their abilities cant be resolved.
+If a creature has a stun value, they are stunned: their abilities do not resolve.
 At the end of each player’s turn, each friendly creature decreases its stun value by 1.
 -   Shield value.
-While a creature has a shield value of 1 or more, if a creature’s damage value would increase by 1, instead decrease its shield value by 1.
-Increasing the shield value doesn’t decrease the existing damage value.
+A creature’s shields is equal to its shield value.
+While a creature has shields, damage is dealt to its shields first.
+Gaining shields doesn’t heal a creature.

 # Tags vs Keywords